The 5 Greatest Football Players From Japan

 Goals: 55

-The fact that he remains part of the game well into his 50s is amazing- and his ability to threaten opposing defences is remarkable.
+Despite failing to adapt to Europe, he is still an icon of Japanese football.
+The fact that he remains part of the game well into his 50s is amazing — and his ability to threaten opposing defences is remarkable.

 Miura's national team goalscoring record is very impressive, managing well over a goal every two games.

-He played a huge part in the 1998 World Cup qualification, scoring 14 goals.
-He was controversially left out of the squad for the finals.
+He played a huge part in the 1998 World Cup qualification, scoring 14 goals, but he was controversially left out of the squad for the finals.
+Miura retired from the squad in 2000, second on Japan's all-time goalscoring list.

 1. Kunishige Kamamoto

-Caps: 84
+Caps: 76

-Goals: 80
+Goals: 75

-It would be impossible for Kunishige Kamamoto not to top the list, with one of the greatest international goalscoring records in the World, not just for Japan.
+It would be impossible for Kunishige Kamamoto not to top the list, with one of the greatest international goalscoring records in the world, not just for Japan.

-His goals aided the Samurai Blue's bronze medal finish at the 1968 Olympic Games in Mexico.
-He also collected the golden boot award at the tournament
+Kamamoto was also a productive player for Japan, and he is still the country's greatest goal scorer.
+His goals helped the Samurai Blue take home a bronze medal at the 1968 Olympic Games in Mexico.
+He also collected the Golden Boot award at the tournament.